retropico-dev/retropico/README.md

 The main goal was to make a cheap handheld capable of running a few 8 bits consoles on a home made tiny device, which can be "easily" (with a few soldering skills) done at a reasonable price.
 Finally, it would be totally open source, of course.

 The cost of the device is currently ~30€ for the components (and shipping).
 Building instructions and documention is in the work.

+The "retropico" os currently support four 8 bits consoles indlucing the nes, gameboy, master system and gamegear.

+While a lot work have been put in the emulated systems porting (including 60fps for each), the emulation is far from perfect.
+A few games wont run, more will hqve graphical glitches, but the fun is here.